-So many times while traveling, I’ve met a pair of friends who are traveling together.
-As soon as one of them leaves the other will do nothing but complain about the other.
+So many times in my travels, I’ve met a pair of friends who are on a trip together.
+As soon as one of them leaves the room, the other will do nothing but complain about the other.
 They can even get nasty and talk about how the other friend is ruining their trip.

 Travel is like life, but more.
 Travel accelerates and amplifies everything.
 If you and your friend have small disagreements, it will yank those to the surface.

 People have disagreements, it’s completely natural.
 But in normal life, you’re not forced to confront them like you are when traveling.
 Who cares what your friends do when they aren’t with you?
 It’s none of your business.
 But when you travel together, it becomes your business.